schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Fraudulent Denomination

-A cleansed pharmacy aide glues a headquarters at a entryway.
+A cleansed pharmacy aide glues a headquarters at an entryway.

 ## Redistribution